Ericsson/ecaudit/doc/setup.md

         roll_cycle: MINUTELY
 ```

-Log files will be rotated once a size threshold is reached.
+The oldest log files will be discarded once a size threshold is reached.
-16GB of log files will be retained before the oldest is deleted.
+By default 16GB of log files will be retained before the oldest is deleted.
-The value must be specified in *bytes*.
+The value is specified in *bytes*.

 ```YAML
 logger_backend: